wizley9999/wizora/README.md

 ## Features

-- **Markdown to HTML Conversion**: The site generator reads `.md` files from the `content` directory and converts them into static HTML pages.
+- **Markdown to HTML Conversion**: The site generator reads `.md` files from the `contents` directory and converts them into static HTML pages.
 - **Template Rendering**: Uses HTML templates for consistent layout across pages.
 Templates include a `header`, `footer`, and `layout` among others.
 - **Post Previews**: On the index page, posts are displayed with a title, date, and a preview of the content.
 - **Post Detail Pages**: Each post has a dedicated page with full content.